-This budget shows the income one young person gets and how they plan to spend their money.
+This budget shows the income one young person might get, and how they plan to spend their money.
 They work full-time in a job they enjoy and pay 100% of their costs themselves.

-You'll notice that as well as their other expenses, they need to pay tax, national insurance & pension contributions.
-Most employers have by law to take these from their employees' pay before they get their money (we call these deductions).
-Their employer will give this money to the government.
-These deductions come out of their wages, even though they aren't the person who makes the payment.
-If someone is self-employed or has a side hustle, like running a business, they are likely to be responsible for paying their own tax, National Insurance and pension contributions and they arrange this by filling out a tax return.
+You'll notice that as well as their other expenses, they need to pay tax, National Insurance & pension contributions.
+Most employers have by law to take these from their employees' pay before they get their money (these are called deductions).
+Employers will give the pension contributions, the tax and national insurance money to the government.
+These deductions come out of everyone's wages, even though they aren't the person who makes the payment.